Bangkok, the noisy, vibrant and busy capital of Thailand is an assault on the senses and a truly remarkable city to visit.

 There is lots to keep you busy here like shopping, or dining in a famous restaurant like Mango Tango.
 There is even an amusement park here so it is great for anyone that is travelling with kids.

-Bangkok is so big and has so many places to stay that it can be a bit overwhelming trying to choose where to stay.
-To help narrow down your options take a look at some of what we think are the best places to stay in Bangkok.
+Bangkok is so big and has so many places to stay that it can be a bit overwhelming trying to choose a hotel.
+To help narrow down your options we have linked to a couple of good hotels below.
+We have also written an in-depth guide to where to stay in Bangkok, read it HERE

 U Sukhumvit Hotel